 - Illegal transboundary movement.

-Swaziland has not as yet acceded to the Supplementary Protocol but processes towards this are in progress.
+Swaziland Status: Swaziland has not as yet signed or ratified the Supplementary Protocol but processes towards this are in progress.